Okerew/Neural-Web/README.md

 ### Design Reason

 Metal is used for its high performance and low-level access to the GPU, which is crucial for the efficient computation required in neural network training.
-Setting up the Metal device and command queue ensures that the GPU resources are ready for compute tasks, note cuda also can work in this place.
+Setting up the Metal device and command queue ensures that the GPU resources are ready for compute tasks.

 ## Memory System Management